-We make assumptions, and act according to those assumptions every time to speak to someone.
-Our entire lives, each of us lives with labels on our intelligence, appearance, talent, oddities, occupations, and way of speech.
-There is not one point in any our lives where no one looked at us, and created a mental note encompassing everything they thought we represented, labeling us.
+We make assumptions about others and act according to those assumptions.
+Each of us lives with labels about our intelligence, appearance, talent, oddities, occupations, and ways of speech.
+All day, every day, we label others and people label us.
 After all, as humans, that is what makes us different than our primal counterparts.
 We have the bitter-sweet ability to judge and show empathy for others.
 But, our ability to connect with people comes with the heavy burden of frequent misjudgment that our society must soon learn how to bear.

 But as I grew older and learned more about my family’s background and witnessed the bias we faced because of our skin color, religion, traditions, and the stereotypes associated with being Indian in South Georgia, I found myself feeling alone more and more often.
-I remember asking my dad one night “Why do we always have to wait longer than the other people in security lines at the airport?”
+I remember asking my dad one night, “Why do we always have to wait longer than the other people in security lines at the airport?”
 I didn’t get my answer that night but it gradually came to me over the years.
 As I entered the dreaded middle school years, I became fully aware of what it meant to be involved in things that weren’t exclusively for people who looked and acted like me.

 In fact, last summer, I auditioned for a solo performance at Carnegie Hall and, unexpectedly, received a spot after six callbacks.
-But, I remember at rehearsal one day, I was staring at my fellow performers to see that almost all of them shared so much in common: their light skin, blue/green eyes, straight sleek blonde and brown hair, incredibly rich parents, and a sense of entitlement.
+But, I remember at rehearsal one day, I was staring at my fellow performers to see that almost all of them shared their light skin, blue/green eyes, straight blonde and brown hair, incredibly rich parents, and a sense of entitlement.
 All of which I could never imagine for myself.
 I was a skinny, brown-skinned, curly-haired, first generation kid from a semi-conservative, 100% non-musically talented household.
 I was shocked to see that although we were all making our mark as some of the most talented artists in the country, these young musicians were nothing like me.
-Their labels of “too smart”, “too talkative”, “inexperienced”, “”, and “not one of us” should not have affected me at all.
-And yet, I could feel them suffocating me into these tiny labels and forcing me to question my own identity.
-I couldn’t relate to these kids, and I was finding that a new pattern in my life.
+Their labels of “too smart,” “too talkative,” “too inexperienced,” and “not one of us” should not have affected me at all.
+And yet, I could feel them suffocating me under these tiny labels and forcing me to question my own identity.
+I couldn’t relate to these kids, and I was finding it to be a new pattern in my life.
 My race, gender, economic status, talents, looks, communication and speaking abilities were always up for judgment.
 People were deciding who I was before I even got the chance to show them.

-But, now, as I enter the lion’s den known as high school, I am realizing more and more often that I transcend these labels every day.
+Now, as I enter the lion’s den known as high school, I am realizing that I transcend these labels every day.
 Everything I was once discouraged for is now making me unique.
-The days I spent perfecting aimless stories and poems, the hundreds of auditions I sang my way through no matter how much I didn’t ‘look the part’, the hours I spent practicing on a tennis court until my knees got weak, the nerves I have successfully endured public speaking all make me the person I am.
+The days I spent perfecting aimless stories and poems, the hundreds of auditions I sang my way through no matter how much I didn’t look the part.
+The hours I spent practicing on a tennis court until my knees got weak, the nerves I have successfully endured speaking publicly all make me the person I am.
 Growing up, I wanted more than anything to be like everyone else.
 I never understood the exquisiteness of being one of a kind.